Assisted suicide trial of Gail O'Rorke hears from woman's sister

 Ms Forde died at her home in Dublin on 6 June 2011 after being denied travel to a clinic in Switzerland.

-The deceased was diagnosed in 2001 with progressive multiple sclerosis and her condition was compounded by a car accident in 2008 that left her using a wheelchair.
+She was diagnosed in 2001 with progressive multiple sclerosis and her condition was compounded by a car accident in 2008 that left her using a wheelchair.